 Oxidation and flavor drift: why “great at launch” doesn't matter

-Skin-positioned gummies are usually flavor-forward, and consumers are quick to reject anything that tastes stale, flat, or weirdly “chemical.”
-The issue is that flavor systems are not static-top notes fade, sweetener perception can shift, and oxidative changes can bring out off-notes that weren’t present at release.
+Skin gummies are usually flavor-forward, and consumers are quick to reject anything that tastes stale, flat, or “chemical.”
+Flavor systems aren't static—top notes fade, sweetener perception shifts, and oxidative changes bring out off-notes that weren't there at release.

 - Off-notes that creep in after a few months are often tied to oxidation chemistry and ingredient interactions.